 For example, many organizations struggle with cloud resource configuration.
 News reports often mention “AWS S3” buckets.
 These public cloud storage locations are not inherently risky, but a failure to appropriately configure them leaves them open to the public, including attackers.
 Continuously monitoring your IT environment can help detect misconfigured databases and storage locations to better secure information.

-2. Monitor your supply stream
+2. Monitor your supply chain

 For example, if your vendor’s vendor uses a cloud database and stores data as plain text, then your information is at risk.
-Continuously monitoring your supply stream for encryption, a way to make the data unreadable even if an attacker accesses it, provides visibility into your ecosystem’s cyber health.
+Continuously monitoring your supply chain for encryption, a way to make the data unreadable even if an attacker accesses it, provides visibility into your ecosystem’s cyber health.

 3. Monitor compliance